paddytobias/15census_timor_dataclean/README.md

 `Rscript Scripts/Scripts_DataReview/2.aggregateTotals.R`

-### National graphs of the data
+### National graphs of the data:

-* Once you have run through the scripts above, the follow graphing scripts can be run.
+Once you have run through the scripts above, the follow graphing scripts can be run.

-A script for polygon graphs of the “master_dataReview.csv” so you can see the national overview and how each district compares per variable.
+* A script for polygon graphs of the “master_dataReview.csv” so you can see the national overview and how each district compares per variable.
 Output can be found in “data/graphs/nationalResults”.

 `Rscript Scripts/Scripts_Graphing/Polygons_comparingtoNationalResults.R`

-A script that will do a check on which data tables have only district data in it (i.e., just the 13 districts, no subdistrict data) (output of this is found in "data/data_check”).
+* A script that will do a check on which data tables have only district data in it (i.e., just the 13 districts, no subdistrict data) (output of this is found in "data/data_check”).
 It then creates polygon graphs for national overview per variable of the relevant data tables.
 Output can be found in “data/graphs/districtOnly/“.
 There should be 60 graphs found here.

 `Rscript Scripts/Scripts_Graphing/Polygons_districtOnly.R`